akshaynk21/ml-playground/README.md

 <b>Will the Customer Accept the Coupon</b>

-This is a brief report for assignment 5.1.
-The dataset used is the coupons.csv data that was provided with the assignment.
+This is a brief report for the coupons dataset.
+The source is the coupons.csv data that is included in coupon_application1.
+The analysis is captured in the jupyter notebook coupons.ipnyb inside the coupon_application1 folder.
 Following were the observations and findings from the dataset using pandas and seaborn

 1. Overall acceptance rate of all coupons was 56.84%